hzi-braunschweig/influenzahub.net/README.md

 - [share_study.md](content/share_study.md) contains the html used to generate the contact form that will submit the contents to netlify.
 Note the Netlify free tier has an upload limit of 10Mb per month.
 This is _not_ a long-term solution.
 - [hzi.css](assets/hzi.css) is the custom style sheet for the website.
 Use this to tweak or override the website appearance.

-## Add a researcher
+## Netlify CMS

-If you would like to add a researcher, the general content steps are taken but instead of generating files with markdown you amend the [Researcher list](data/researchers.csv).
+The user interface for adding and managing studies is built using the [Netlify CMS](https://www.netlifycms.org/).

-### Publications
+### How it works

-The default site (en):
+The CMS is used to provide an interface to GitHub and Git activities behind the scenes.

-- The folder `content/publication` contains the reference to scientific papers. **It's our main folder to curate publications!**
+You can login with your Github account at [influenzahub.net/admin](https://influenzahub.net/admin).
-- Each `.md` refers to one scientific paper, and is named by its DOI, e.g. `10.1101-2020.05.18.20103283.md`
+Please note,

-- The markdown files are organized by the publisher, e.g. `content/publication/biorxiv/10.1101-2020.05.18.20103283.md`
+- You need to use a github account that has **NO access rights** to the [influenzahub.net repository](https://github.com/hzi-braunschweig/influenzahub.net).
+When you write a blog post ("General Content"), a study, or publication, it will create a fork of the repository in the users account and they can perform edits that will become pull requests for serohub maintainers to approve.

-The language-specific sites (e.g. de):
+- If you are a maintainer or have any write access rights to [influenzahub.net repository](https://github.com/hzi-braunschweig/influenzahub.net), you will end with an error `Failed to persist entry: API_ERROR: Not Found` when trying to save a new blog entry.

-- The majority of scientific papers are written in English language.
+### Content Editing using Netlify CMS

-- In `config.toml` each language (except `en`) has an additional content folder defined, e.g. `contentDir="content_de"` for the German site.
+If you are editing content using the CMS the workflow is easy to follow from the [Netlify guide](https://www.netlifycms.org/docs/intro/).

-- In order to display English papers, we will copy/mirror whole folders to the language-specific directory, e.g. `cp content/publication/biorxiv content_de/publication/biorxiv`
+Under participating studies and partners, the media is being imported through Netlify CMS within the uploads folder.

-## The fetchapi shortcode
+## The FetchAPI Shortcode

-This is a custom shortcode to draw in articles from the PubMed database.
+This is a custom [shortcode](https://gohugo.io/content-management/shortcodes/) to draw in articles from the PubMed database.
 You can specify which articles you'd like by entering your search term(s), a date range, and the number of articles to retrieve -- although you should be careful not to retrieve too many at once as it will make too many requests to the API.

 This is a sample shortcode with the necessary parameters specified: